Marilyn Waring: Political career

-Her selection in 1975 reflected her "obvious ability and ... well-articulated convictions", but was helped because the two best-known local candidates disliked each other, and when one was eliminated his support went to Waring to prevent the selection of the other.
-One family block voted for her because another candidate had sold them a horse with a saddle sore concealed by a blanket.
 When her selection was announced Waring thought there had been "a dreadful mistake" but there was a round of stand-up cheering and Jim Bolger from the neighbouring King Country electorate raced up and embraced her on stage.
 She was later told by a scrutineer that she was ahead from the first ballot, and slowly climbed to over 50%.
+Her selection reflected her "obvious ability and ... well-articulated convictions", but was helped because the two best-known local candidates disliked each other, and when one was eliminated his support went to Waring to prevent the selection of the other.
+One family block voted for her because another candidate had sold them a horse with a saddle sore concealed by a blanket.

-Muldoon said at the subsequent party caucus meeting in Wellington how pleased he was that she made it "We are going to win.
+Muldoon said at the subsequent party caucus meeting in Wellington how pleased he was that she made it: "We are going to win.
 I wanted a woman and I will help all I can".
-Holyoake agreed with Muldoon that "I haven’t seen anything like it in 40 years."
+Holyoake agreed with Muldoon that "I haven't seen anything like it in 40 years."
 Aged 23, she was the youngest member of parliament at the time of her election.

-Together with Colleen Dewe (elected to the Lyttelton "swing" seat then held by Labour), at the time of their election, they were only the fourteenth and fifteenth women elected as a Member of Parliament in New Zealand.
-She was only one of two women in the government caucus and only one of four women elected in the 1975 election.
-After the 1978 election she was the sole female government MP, until Ruth Richardson was elected at the 1981 election.
+Waring and Colleen Dewe (elected to the Lyttelton "swing" seat then held by Labour) were the fourteenth and fifteenth women elected as Members of Parliament in New Zealand.
+Waring was one of only two women in the government caucus and one of only four women elected in 1975.
+After the 1978 election she was the sole female government MP until Ruth Richardson was elected in 1981.
 Both Waring and Richardson were members of the Women's Electoral Lobby.

 She fell out with Prime Minister Robert Muldoon almost immediately, and there were several episodes of conflict, although they also shared views on some issues such as welfare payments to single mothers, where Muldoon was a believer in the welfare state.